-Bakersfield College is committed to address inequitable success and retention among our students, like the disproportionate retention and success rates of African American students.
-Bakersfield
+Bakersfield College is committed to address inequitable success and retention among our students,

-Bohn, Sarah, Belinda Reyes and Hans Johnson.
+27 Bohn, Sarah, Belinda Reyes and Hans Johnson.
 The Impact of Budget Cuts on California's Community Colleges.
 March 2013.
 Web.
 5 June 2014.

-KCCD Institutional Research and Reporting, Internal Scan, June 2014, p.17.
+28 KCCD Institutional Research and Reporting, Internal Scan, June 2014, p.17.

-KCCD Institutional Research and Reporting, Internal Scan, June 2014, p.27.
+29 KCCD Institutional Research and Reporting, Internal Scan, June 2014, p.27.

-College has developed two strategies addressing this disparity.
-The African American Mentor Program (AAMP) and the African American Success Through Excellence and Persistence (ASTEP) program that has established a structured support system and including the African American community to provide close mentorship and contact with African American students at Bakersfield College.
+such as the disproportionate retention and success rates of African American students.
+Bakersfield College has developed two strategies addressing this disparity.
+The African American Mentor Program and the African American Success Through Excellence and Persistence program have established a structured support system in partnership with the African American community to provide close mentorship and contact with African American students at Bakersfield College.